D Rights of Equity Share holders

 c to maintain an optimal capital structure to reduce the cost of capital.

-Note: 47- Social Security, 2020 ('Code')
+Note: 45- Social Security, 2020 ('Code')

 The code of Social Security, 2020 (‘Code’) relating to employee benefit during employment and post-employment received Presidential assent in September 2020 and its effective date is yet to be notified.
 The Company will assess and record the impact of Code, once its effective.

-Note: 48- Previous year's figures regrouped
+Note: 46- Previous year's figures regrouped

 Previous year’s figures have been regrouped /rearranged wherever necessary.

-Note: 49-Discontinued operation
+Note: 47-Discontinued operation

-As per Ind AS 105 “Discontinued Operation”, the operations of the Spinfab Division, which was closed earlier, are considered as Discontinued Operations and the financials are presented for Continued Operations, with profitability of the Discontinued Operations disclosed as a separate line item.
+As per Ind AS 105 “Discontinued Operation”, the operations of the Spinfab Division, which was closed earlier, are considered as Discontinued Operations and the financials are presented for Continuing Operations, with profitability of the Discontinued Operations disclosed as a separate line item.

-Note: 50 Other Statutory Information
+Note: 48 Other Statutory Information

-(i) The Company does not hold any benami property as defined under Benami Transactions (Prohibition) Act, 1988 (45 of 1988) and the rules made thereunder.
+(i) The company does not hold any benami property as defined under Benami Transactions (Prohibition) Act, 1988 (45 of 1988) and the rules made thereunder.
 No proceeding has been initiated or pending against the Company for holding benami property under the Benami Transactions (Prohibition) Act, 1988 (45 of 1988) and the rules made thereunder.

-(ii) The Company has not entered into any transaction with struck off companies under section 248 of Companies Act, 2013 or section 560 of Companies Act, 1956.
+(ii) The company has not entered into any transaction with Struck off companies under section 248 of Companies Act, 2013 or section 560 of Companies Act, 1956.
 Further, there is no balance outstanding with struck off companies.

 (iii) The Company does not have any charges or satisfaction, which is yet to be registered with ROC beyond the statutory period.